 Being a freelancer means you’re your own boss, which is awesome.
 But it also means there’s no one else around to hold you accountable.
 Time management is crucial to freelance writers as is tracking how and where you spend your time.
 Keep your receipts and invoices and make sure you’re charging enough tax so you don’t get screwed come tax time.
 File your e-mails, create (digital) paper trails, and always cover your ass!

 Have any additional tips for new freelancer writers?
-Tell me all about them in the comments!
+Add them in the comments!

 Found this post useful?
 Tipping is good karma.